-Clinging to Morocco’s Atlantic coast, Essaouira swaps the rose hues of the mountain towns for sparkling whitewash and blue shutters.
-The pretty medina is confined within solid great ramparts, and sidles up to a 18th-century military harbour.
-But both are dwarfed by the vast sweep of beach that runs along the approach to the city.
+Clinging to Morocco’s Atlantic coast, Essaouira swaps the rose hues of mountain towns for whitewash and blue shutters.
+The pretty medina is confined within solid ramparts, and sidles up to a 18th-century military harbour.
+But both are dwarfed by the sweep of beach that runs along the approach to the city.
 In true Maghreb style, the sights to see are the quotidian ones: djellaba’d men whiz by on motorbikes, the port’s clamour competes with gnaoua-soundtracked cafés and the call to prayer – but forget comparing the pace of life of the souks here to Marrakech.
-Everything happens in a distinctly lower gear, and a wonderful air of insouciance prevails.
-Fish-fed cats snooze in carved Moorish horseshoe archways; graffiti is scratched on medieval doors; glimpses of shady courtyards and dim passageways lure you to yet another mint tea.
+Everything happens in a distinctly lower gear.
+Fish-fed cats snooze in carved Moorish horseshoe archways; graffiti is scratched on mediaeval doors; glimpses of shady courtyards and dim passageways lure you to yet another mint tea.
 Contented, cosmopolitan and cool without caring about it, Essaouira is a jaded urbanite’s delight.

 The north-westerly winds can be fierce here, but this only makes it extra-alluring to windsurfers, especially between March and September.
 When Marrakech is at its most scalding in the summer months, Essaouira can make for a balmy alternative.

 PlanesThe nearest airport is the tiny Aeroport de Mogador, but flights tend only to be from Casablanca and Paris.
 Marrakech’s airport is two and a half hours away by car.
 Direct flights from Gatwick and Heathrow to Marrakech and Caablanca with Royal Air Maroc, GB Airways and Air France; from July 2006, EasyJet starts flying from Gatwick.